adanieljohnson/SAWHET_2/README.md

 The files code required to set up a new instance of SAWHET v2 are available from this repository.

 **Version 2.#** on the main branch is the one under active development.

-To view individual files in the app, go to the __sawhet_v2_0__ folder.
-To download a complete copy of the app files without cloning the repository, choose the __ZIP file__.
+* To download a complete copy of the app files without cloning the repository, choose the __ZIP file__.
+* To view individual files in the app, go to the __sawhet_v2_#__ folder.

-The __MVP__ folder contains a ZIP archive for the minimum viable product.
-This core version may be easier for other Shiny editors to adapt to their needs.
+The __MVP__ folder contains a ZIP file for the minimum viable product.
+This simplified version may be easier for other Shiny editors to adapt to their needs.
 This version is no longer under development.

 The __Archived__ folder contains older versions of the app.